 This research is published for public-interest education and transparency purposes only.
 It does not constitute legal advice, regulatory guidance, or a guarantee of outcomes.
 All data reflects historical performance and publicly available benchmarks.

 The American postsecondary education system is currently experiencing a period of profound regulatory correction, as the federal government shifts its focus from mere enrollment numbers to the measurable economic viability of educational programs.
 This transition is anchored by the Department of Education’s Gainful Employment (GE) rule, a framework that establishes rigorous accountability standards for career-oriented programs.1 While many vocational institutions have viewed these regulations with apprehension, an objective analysis of the Louisville Beauty Academy (LBA) model demonstrates that these rules do not represent a threat to institutions fundamentally aligned with student success.
-On the contrary, the enforcement of GE standards serves as an empirical validation of the LBA philosophy, which prioritizes debt-free completion, rapid workforce entry, and high earnings premiums.
+On the contrary, the enforcement of GE standards serves as an empirical validation of the LBA philosophy, which prioritizes lower-debt completion, rapid workforce entry, and high earnings premiums.
 By examining the legal, economic, and operational foundations of the GE rule alongside LBA’s documented outcomes, it becomes clear that the Academy’s model is not only compliant but serves as a gold standard for transparency in higher education.

 The Historical and Statutory Foundations of Gainful Employment